ioBroker/adapter-react-5/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (foxriver76) fixed problem with color picker, where editing TextField was buggy
+* (foxriver76) fixed light mode color of path in FileBrowser

 ### 4.7.0 (2023-10-31)
 * (bluefox) Synced with admin